panrafal/chequer-php/Readme.md

 Chequer (like in check-and-query)
 =================================

-__Chequer is magicaly fast and amazingly simple.
-As an added bonus, it validates scalars, arrays, objects and grumpy cats!__
+__Chequer is amazingly fast and magicaly simple.
+As an added bonus, it matches scalars, arrays, objects and grumpy cats against the query of Your choice!__

 It's only one lightweight class with one-but-powerfull function.
+Ok, there are more functions, but there is _the one_, that makes all the fuss.

-In short - use MongoDB-like queries to match input values.
+In short - use MongoDB-like queries to match values.

-What Chequer does differently, is that it does'nt use any additional classes to do it's work.
+What Chequer does differently, is that it doesn't use any additional classes to do it's work.
 It's self contained in one file and uses only one simple class.

 It's intentional - Chequer is **fast** and **simple**, and loading additional classes through factories is... well, *not*.
 As an added bonus (and by design), you can use plain text config files to setup your validation, and don't have to worry about factories and all the bloat.

-But what is most important - chequer is actually not designed for validation!
+But what is most important - Chequer is actually _not designed_ for validation!
 It simply allows to check if something matches the query - so you *can* validate.
-But, it's main purpose is to check stuff, whether it's user input, environment variables, function results, objects etc.
+But, it's a lot more than that!
+You can validate, check and filter almost anything - be it user input, environment variables, function results, objects etc.

 It's also extensible - you can extend the class with your own operators, and you can use closures as checks.
+Plus it's **MIT** licensed, so share the love and contribute!

 Why another validation library?
 -----------------------------

-Simply because - it's not a validation library :) There are many others better suited for this purpose, but there are none (to my knowledge), which allow you to really quickly (in terms of code and execution) check a value - be it simple string, or a complex array.
+Simply because - it's not a validation library!
+There are many others better suited for this purpose, but there are none (to my knowledge), which allow you to really quickly (in terms of code and execution) check a value - be it simple string, or a complex array.